facebookresearch/hydra/website/versioned_docs/version-1.0/tutorials/basic/your_first_app/3_using_config.md

 <ExampleGithubLink to="examples/tutorials/basic/your_first_hydra_app/3_using_config"/>

-You configuration object is an instance of OmegaConf's DictConfig.
+Your configuration object is an instance of OmegaConf's DictConfig.
 Here are some of the basic features:

 ```yaml title="config.yaml"